Rositasikarwar/Foodie-Recipe/README.md

 ## Contact 📧

-For inquiries or support, please contact [yourname@example.com](mailto:yourname@example.com).
+For inquiries or support, please contact [roshitasikarwar@gmailcom](mailto:roshitasikarwar@gmailcom).

 ---

 Thank you for exploring Foodie Recipes App!
 We hope it adds flavor and fun to your cooking journey. 🍽️🍲

----

-Feel free to customize this README to better suit your specific project details or add additional sections as needed!